-Throughout the change process, teacher practice has been supported through professional dialogue, visits to other schools, teacher professional learning in future-focused practice, innovation tours and visits to the Futures Learning concept space at Australia Technology Park.
-Research has been reviewed and community consultation has taken place with teachers, parents and students to support the innovation.
+Throughout the change process, teacher practice has been supported through professional dialogue, visits to other schools, teacher professional learning in contemporary practice, tours, and visits to the concept space at Australian Technology Park.
+Research has been reviewed and community consultation has taken place with teachers, parents, and students to support the innovation.

-Our pilot study has shown that students have an increased sense of agency and autonomy over their learning and this is resulting in increased engagement.
-Teachers are engaging in deep reflective practice.
-Observation and feedback from students is demonstrating that the new spaces are enabling students to experience high levels of success in the areas of collaboration, critical thinking, creativity and problem solving.
+Our pilot study has shown that students have an increased sense of agency and autonomy over their learning and this results in increased engagement.
+Teachers engage in deep reflective practice.
+Observation and feedback from students demonstrate that the new spaces enable students to experience high levels of success in the areas of collaboration, critical thinking, creativity, and problem-solving.

 To access a visual representation of this journey, download the Killarney Heights Public School - Supporting dynamic learning infographic (PDF 61.73KB).